ajabep/icsFilter/README.md

 Indeed, the rules are not shared across the sources, allowing you to have multiple sources with different rules.

 The Source ID is used in the URL as `http://yourserver:8080/ID`.
+Thus, if you want to filter a confidential source, this ID **HAS** to be truly random.

 When one of the rules listed is met, the event is deleted.